THE THIRD UNIVERSAL TRUTH: Everything is connected

 Source website is www.findingthefield.com

-What’s the connection between your shoe and a mosquito in the headwaters of the Amazon?
+What’s the connection between your hat and an ant in the Amazon jungle?
 For centuries, in our techno-cultures, such an idea has seemed absurd.

 Not any more.